Grace Church | Bainbridge Island

 A Season of Goodness

 This year at Grace we are excited to offer opportunities for this season that we hope most every member of our Grace family can connect with.
-We'll have the chance -- young and old, individuals and families --to share a simple meal and good company, deepen our faith, and pray together for new life to enter our world.
+We'll have the chance for young and old, individuals and families to share a simple meal and good company, deepen our faith, and pray together for new life to enter our world.
 Again.
-Each Tuesday night in Lent we'll gather at 6 for soup and bread, and then take part in any and all of the program offerings.
-Download the Grace Soul School Lenten Program brochure by clicking on the image, or visit our Soul School website.
+Each Tuesday night in Lent we'll gather at 6 for soup and bread, and then take part in any and all of these offerings.

 Episcopal Relief & Development 2011 Lenten Meditations